oicr-gsi/bcl2fastq/workflow-casava/README.md

 * R1 : either R1 or R2 depending on the read number
 * 001 : meaningless (?) suffix maintained for convention

-**log zip** : Zips the contents of the text and log files in the bcl2fastq working directory and saves in a zip file: Unaligned_110916_SN804_0064_AD04TBACXX_1.zip
+**reports zip** : Zip of the bcl2fastq "Reports/html" output directory: Reports_110916_SN804_0064_AD04TBACXX_1.zip
+**stats zip** : Zip of the bcl2fastq "Stats" output directory: Stats_110916_SN804_0064_AD04TBACXX_1.zip
 * 110916_SN804_0064_AD04TBACXX : the sequencer run name
 * 1 : lane number

-**Undetermined_indices.zip** :  if in a particular lane there is no 'NoIndex', a fastq.gz file will also be produced containing any reads that were not allocated to one of the fastq files
+**Undetermined_indices.zip** :  if in a particular lane there is no 'NoIndex', a R1 and R2 fastq.gz file will also be produced containing any reads that were not allocated to one of the fastq files

 ###Support
 For support, please file an issue on the [Github project](https://github.com/oicr-gsi) or send an email to gsi@oicr.on.ca .